kai-aero/kai-aero/README.md

-## Hi there 👋
+## Welcome!

 I'm an aerospace engineering undergraduate at The University of Sheffield, focusing on flight controls.
-I'm currently developing my skills in C++ and embedded systems for my future career.
+I'm currently developing my skills in C++ and embedded systems for my future career 🙌

 ---

-## 🚀 Projects
+## Projects

 ### MarsWorks Rover LED Controller
 * **Description:** As an Electronics Engineer on the MarsWorks team, I'm designing and building a competition-compliant LED control system.
 My work involves the full engineering design cycle: from simulating and validating a robust MOSFET driver circuit in LTspice to designing the final, ERC-passed KiCad schematic.
 The system is controlled by an ATtiny85 microcontroller programmed in C++.